Skip to main content

 Using Visualization Elements to Control Recipe Management

 You can manage and use the recipes created in CODESYS by means of a visualization.
+Various input actions are available for this purpose in the input configuration of a visualization element.
+The following functions can be triggered via the Execute Command input action:

 • Read Recipe